8g6-new/c_spectrogram/README.md

 - **STFT & Mel Spectrogram**: Still slower than Librosa — even with FFTW wisdom caching and OpenMP.
 Not sure why.
 Librosa somehow still beats it.
 The Mel spectrogram part was especially disappointing: I tried to make it fast with BLAS, but the output came out wrong.
 Only one loop could be vectorized — the other two just sat there, immune to optimization.
 The filter bank creation is clean, but the actual dot-product part still suffers under that cursed 2-level nested loop ( I could eliminate 1 loop via BALS though, kinda win ig).

-- **Scalability**: OpenMP does help  not so much , very much unsable until you compare the core DSP to librosa
+- **Scalability**: OpenMP does help  not so much , very much usable until you compare the core DSP to librosa

 ## Requirements